-To examine the relationship between the amount(s) (i.e., training hours) and type(s) of entry-level commercial driver’s license (CDL) training programs and measurable safety outcomes.
+To examine the relationship between amounts (i.e., training hours) and types (performance versus hours) of entry-level commercial driver’s license (CDL) training programs and measurable safety performance outcomes.

 The Federal Motor Carrier Safety Administration (FMCSA) is examining the effectiveness of entry-level CDL driver training programs.
-The FMCSA-sponsored report entitled, "Commercial Truck and Bus Safety Synthesis Report 13: Effectiveness of Commercial Motor Vehicle Driver Training Curricula and Delivery Methods" concluded that, other than a general belief that training has a positive effect on driver performance and safety, there are no general data linking decreased crash rates and improved safety outcomes with application of formal training programs.
+Research shows that training has a positive effect on driver performance and safety; however, there are no data linking decreased crash rates and other indirect safety performance outcomes with application of formal training programs.

-Volpe will collect and enter all survey responses and submit to FMCSA a summary report, including a discussion of the survey methodology, summary of survey results, levels of survey response, efforts to maximize the response rate, and any form of sampling or response bias in the results.
-Volpe may be requested to assist FMCSA with some of the planned statistical analyses and the development of a draft final report.
+Details of the survey, analyses to be performed, and final reports will be published in the 60- and 30-day notice dockets as supporting documentation.
+The analysis plan includes production of a summary report, including a discussion of the survey methodology, summary of survey results, levels of survey response, efforts to maximize the response rate, and any form of sampling or response bias in the results.

 John A. Volpe National Transportation Systems Center